 - Surgery to put in a new shunt

 Shunts have a very high failure rate that has not improved since shunts were developed more than 50 years ago.
-Nationwide, the first shunt fails for nearly all hydrocephalus patients: 30% fail within the first year, 40% fail within two years, and 98% fail within 10 years.
-Shunt failure means a child needs surgery to re-place or reprogram the shunt (shunt revision).
+Nationwide, the first shunt fails for nearly all hydrocephalus patients with the following rates: 30% fail within the first year, 40% fail within two years and 98% fail within 10 years.
+Shunt failure means that the child will need surgery to replace or reprogram the shunt (shunt revision).

-Seattle Children’s has been a world leader in the use of stereotactic neuronavigation – “GPS-guided” brain surgery – to place shunts with precision.
-We use CT (computed tomography) scans or MRI (magnetic resonance imaging) to make a three-dimensional model of a child’s anatomy.
-This way we can pick the precise entry site and target site for the shunt tubing and insert it into the right place in the ventricle in only one try.
+Seattle Children's has been a world leader in the use of stereotactic neuronavigation - "GPS-guided" brain surgery - to place shunts with precision.
+We use computed tomography (CT) scans or magnetic resonance imaging (MRI) to make a three-dimensional model of a child's anatomy.
+With the use of these technologies, we can pick the precise entry site and target site for the shunt tubing and insert it into the right place in the ventricle in only one try.
 This has greatly reduced our rate of shunt revisions.

-Children with hydrocephalus need many imaging scans of their heads during childhood.
-Seattle Children’s uses rapid-sequence MRI to avoid radiation exposure for these children.
+Children who have hydrocephalus need many imaging scans of their heads during childhood.
+Seattle Children's uses rapid-sequence MRI to avoid radiation exposure for these children.
 We have also been leading efforts to reduce the amount of radiation children get from CT scans.
-Our patients get only one-quarter to one-half the usual dose.
-These steps reduce a child’s lifetime radiation exposure, while still giving us the images we need.
+Our patients get only one-quarter to one-half of the usual dose.
+These steps reduce a child's lifetime radiation exposure, while still providing the images we need.

 Hydrocephalus Clinical Research Network

-Seattle Children’s belongs to the Hydrocephalus Clinical Research Network (HCRN).
-This is a group of leading children’s hospitals that focuses on improving hydrocephalus care.
-Through our work in the HCRN, we maintain a patient database.
-This helps us better understand hydrocephalus and develop new treatments for it.
+Seattle Children's belongs to the Hydrocephalus Clinical Research Network (HCRN).
+This is a group of leading children's hospitals that focuses on improving hydrocephalus care.
+Through our work in the HCRN, we maintain a patient database that helps us to better understand hydrocephalus and develop new treatments.
 We are also involved in many clinical trials through the HCRN.

 The goals of our research are to:

-- Understand endoscopic third ventriculostomy (ETV), a surgery to treat some forms of hydrocephalus without a shunt
+- Understand endoscopic third ventriculostomy (ETV), a surgery to treat some forms of hydrocephalus without using a shunt.

-- Manage hydrocephalus in children born early (prematurely)
+- Manage hydrocephalus in children who are born early (prematurely).

 Basic Science Research

 Basic science research aims to expand our knowledge by exploring interesting scientific questions.
-It’s the groundwork that must be done in order to discover new treatments.
-Our basic science research into hydrocephalus is led by William B. Dobyns, MD, at Seattle Children’s Research Institute, along with Dr. Browd and his clinical colleagues.
+This type of research is the groundwork that must be done in order to discover new treatments.
+Our basic science research into hydrocephalus is led by William B. Dobyns, MD, at Seattle Children's Research Institute, along with Dr. Browd and his clinical colleagues.
 Our long-term goal is to cure this condition.